top of page

 “Surprisingly, the reputedly esoteric experience of consciousness can be easily and simply modeled using just the lowly triangle…”

 Likewise, when we dream, we process sensory input, but we are not always consciously aware of the sensations we’re processing.
-And that last time you were in a coma, you heard everything I said to you and now you even remember some of it, but you weren’t conscious of it, or of yourself, at the time.
+And the last time you were in a coma, you heard everything I said to you and now you even remember some of it, but you weren’t conscious of it, or of yourself, at the time.

-I experience the same input, but via two different media of transmission: (1) directly via my senses and (2) indirectly via my awareness of myself experiencing sensory input; and, per Marshall McLuhan, “the medium (of transmission) is the message.”
+I experience the same input, but via two different media of transmission: (1) directly via my senses and (2) indirectly via my awareness of myself experiencing the input.
+And, per Marshall McLuhan, “the medium (of transmission) is the message,” and the message is la differance, the message is ‘I am’.

+La differance may be understood as a quantum of information, a bit, or at least a quantum of consciousness.
+It is irreducible.
 The ‘cold’ that I experience directly and the ‘cold’ that I experience through my being aware that I am cold are both the same and different.
-It is the same ‘cold’ but the different media of transmission mean that my experiences of that cold differ slightly.

 Marcel Proust shares a similar insight in his Remembrance of Things Past (RTP):